-In today’s post, we’re going to be taking a look at some of the best review collection examples we could find from our clients - examples that have proven to drive conversion rates.
-By the time you finish this post, you should have several actionable ideas you can apply when asking customers for a review.
+In this article, we’re sharing some of the best review collection examples we could find from our clients - examples that have proven to drive conversion rates.
+By the time you finish this article, you should have several actionable ideas you can apply when asking your own customers for a review.

 How to ask your customers for a review, the right way

-When it comes to asking customers for a review via email, it’s important to continue to be your most charming self.
+When asking customers for a review via email, it’s important to think from their perspective.

-After all, your customers have really already got what they want from you, be that a product or service, and may need a little encouragement in order to take the time to leave feedback.
+After all, they’ve already got what they want from you, be that a product or service, and may need a little encouragement to take the time to leave feedback.
 Think like a consumer yourself and consider what would make you more likely to submit a review.

-Here are some simple guidelines to follow in order to make your review emails as successful as possible:
+Here are some simple guidelines to follow to make your review request emails as successful as possible:

 - Keep it brief – your customers are short on time, so cut to the chase, fast!